plexguide/Hunter-for-Sonarr/README.md

 - **API Rate Limits**: Configure hourly API caps to prevent rate limiting by your indexers
 - **Universal Timeouts**: All apps use consistent 120s timeouts for reliable command completion
 - **Monitored Only**: Filter searches to focus only on content you've marked as monitored

+## Windows Installation

+Huntarr can be run as a native Windows application or service.
+Prebuilt binaries are available in the [Releases](https://github.com/plexguide/Huntarr.io/releases) section.

+### Running as a Windows Application

+1. Download the latest Windows release from the [Releases](https://github.com/plexguide/Huntarr.io/releases) page
+2. Extract the ZIP file to your preferred location
+3. Run `Huntarr.exe` to start the application
+4. Access the web interface at `http://localhost:9705`

+### Installing as a Windows Service

+1. Extract the ZIP file to a permanent location (e.g., `C:\Program Files\Huntarr`)
+2. Open Command Prompt as Administrator
+3. Navigate to the Huntarr directory
+4. Run: `HuntarrService.exe --install-service`
+5. The service will be installed and set to start automatically
+6. You can now manage the service through Windows Services

+### Building from Source

+To build Huntarr from source on Windows:

+1. Clone the repository
+2. Install Python 3.9+ and pip
+3. Run the `build_windows.bat` script
+4. The executable will be created in the `dist\Huntarr` directory

 ## Troubleshooting